-38. I have received a prescription for Estradiol 500microgram transdermal gel sachets x 14 sachets.
+37. I have received a prescription for Estradiol 500microgram transdermal gel sachets x 14 sachets.
 As this products come in packs of 28, can I supply and claim for a complete pack of 28 tablets?

 No, this would fall outside of the OPD +/- 10% rules.
 Following the rounding down rules a quantity of 14 would only allow for the supply of 1 more or 1 less sachet.
-This is because 10% of 14 sachet works out to 1.4 tablets and following rounding rules a pharmacist can supply up to 1 more sachet or 3 less sachet than the prescribed quantity if it allows whole pack dispensing.
-As Estradiol 500microgram transdermal gel sachets are only available in a pack of 28 and the item is not classed as a special container, pharmacists should dispense 14 sachets as prescribed and will be reimbursed accordingly.
+This is because 10% of 14 sachet works out to 1.4 tablets and following rounding rules a pharmacist can supply up to 1 more sachet reimbursed accordingly.